cjhubbs/eleventy-bliss-blog/content/05/08/the-sweet-relief-of-work-completed.md

 ---
-title: "the sweet relief of work completed"
+title: 'the sweet relief of work completed'
-date: "2005-08-15T15:33:01.000"
+date: 2005-08-15T15:33:01.000
-categories:
-  - "random"
+tags: ['personal']
 ---

 Last week was killer.
 I had soooo much to do.
-[I've talked about this already](http://rmfo-blogs.com/cakeboy/2005/08/12/a-busy-weekend/) so I won't go on and on again.
+[I've talked about this already](/05/08/a-busy-weekend/) so I won't go on and on again.

 It all went really well.
 The wedding was beautiful.
 The music worked out just fine, and the song that I was singing (and had never sung before) was right in my comfortable singing range.
 All good.